groupdocs-rewriter-cloud/groupdocs-rewriter-cloud-dotnet/docs/DetectApi.md

 <a id="detectdocumentpost"></a>
 # **DetectDocumentPost**
-> StatusResponse DetectDocumentPost (string language, string format, int? minLength = null, System.IO.Stream file = null, string url = null, string origin = null, string savingMode = null)
+> StatusResponse DetectDocumentPost (DetectDocumentPostRequest detectDocumentPostRequest = null)

 Detect paraphrasing in the document